FAQ

 To offer long-term financing and invest in all segments of the Brazilian economy, the BNDES System has several institutional and market funding sources.

 The main institutional sources are represented by government funds arising from FAT, National Treasury, and other government funds such as the Merchant Marine Fund (FMM), Government Severance Indemnity Fund (FGTS), and its investment fund (FI-FGTS).
-Furthermore, BNDES raises funds with multilateral organizations and government agencies, such as IDB, KFW, and CDB, among others.
+Furthermore, BNDES raises funds with multilateral organizations and government agencies, such as IDB, KfW, and CDB, among others.

 Market funds, in turn, are raised by bonds issued abroad and in the domestic market, such as Financial Bills.
 The Bank has already held public issues of BNDESPAR debentures.